andersource/andersource.github.io/_posts/2019-08-25-fun-with-matrix-exponentiation.markdown

 ### More stuff ###
 All the code for the examples can be found [here](https://github.com/andersource/matrix-exponentiation-fun).

+[Graph BLAS](http://graphblas.org/index.php?title=Graph_BLAS_Forum) is a large-scale open effort at creating standardized primitives for graph algorithms in the language of linear algebra.

 [This book](https://bookstore.ams.org/stml-53) details many applications of linear algebra in computer science and other areas of mathematics.
 Interestingly, some of the algorithmic applications offer the best known polynomial runtime for the given tasks.